Installation ↑ Back to top

 - Publish to save.

-It is possible to bundle multiple instances of the same simple or variable product and configure each one individually.
-This feature creates many possibilities — for example, you can bundle together multiple variations of a single variable product using the Filter Variations option.
+Note that it’s possible to bundle multiple instances of the same simple or variable product.
+This creates many possibilities — for example, you can bundle together multiple variations of the same variable product.

 Pricing ↑ Back to top

-To assign a static price to a bundle:
+To set the base price of a bundle:

-- Go to WooCommerce > Products and select the bundle you wish to edit.
+- Go to Products > All Products and select the bundle you wish to edit.

 - Select the General tab in the left menu.

-Individual Bundled Product Pricing ↑ Back to top
+Preserving Bundled Item Prices ↑ Back to top

-When the Priced Individually option is enabled, the bundled product price will be visible in i) the product details page of the bundle, ii) the cart and iii) order details by default.
+When Priced Individually is enabled, the bundled product price is visible in i) the product details page of the bundle, ii) the cart and iii) order details by default.
 To change this behavior, use the Price Visibility options found in the Advanced Settings tab.

 Individual Pricing and Cart/Order Totals

-When a Subscription product is added to a bundle, the Subscription product must be Priced Individually if you want a subscription to be set up.
-Otherwise, the Subscription product will be treated as a Simple product and granted to the customer once.
+When a Subscription product is added to a bundle, the Subscription product must be Priced Individually if you would like a subscription to be created.
+Otherwise, the Subscription product will be treated as a one-time purchase.

 Shipping ↑ Back to top